 radio, optical, UV, other X-ray, or gamma-ray observations, RXTE can

 point anywhere outside of 30 degrees to the sun and can be scheduled

 to support other observations within a few days of the observation

 (although planning ahead will, in general, be necessary).

 - If you want to observe an unanticipated "target of

-The three instruments on XTE are the Proportional Counter Array (PCA),
+The three instruments on RXTE are the Proportional Counter Array (PCA),

 co-pointed with detectors on the High Energy X-Ray Timing Experiment

 (HEXTE), and the All-Sky Monitor (ASM).
 HEXTE has half its area